pangenome/odgi/docs/index.rst

 To ensure minimal memory occupation, only the deltas of the neighbouring steps of a path are hold.

-``odgi`` provides a set of tools ranging from graph building, manipulation, layouting, over graph statistics to graph visualization and gene annotation lift overs.
+``odgi`` provides a set of tools ranging from graph manipulation, layouting, extracting *loci*, over graph statistics to graph visualization, validation, and gene annotation lift overs.
 The following figure gives an overview.

 .. image:: /img/odgi_tools.png